 This Letter Agreement shall be binding upon the undersigned, their successors and assigns.

-The Confidential Information shall remain the property of the disclosing party, and the disclosing party may request the return of such information by written request to the receiving party.
-The disclosing party believes in good faith that the Confidential Information that it may provide pursuant to this Letter Agreement will not be materially misleading, but the disclosing party makes no representations or warranties, express or implied, as to the quality, accuracy, completeness or reliability of the information so disclosed.
-The disclosing party, its directors, officers and employees shall have no liability whatsoever with respect to the use or reliance upon the Confidential Information by the receiving party.
+The Confidential Information shall remain the property of the disclosing Party, and the disclosing Party may request the return of such information by written request to the receiving Party.
+The disclosing Party believes in good faith that the Confidential Information that it may provide pursuant to this Letter Agreement will not be materially misleading, but the disclosing Party makes no representations or warranties, express or implied, as to the quality, accuracy, completeness or reliability of the information so disclosed.
+The disclosing Party, its directors, officers, employees, representatives, and agents shall have no liability whatsoever with respect to the use or reliance upon the Confidential Information by the receiving Party.

-Except as may be required by law, neither party nor its directors, officers and employees shall disclose to any person either the fact that discussions or negotiations are taking place between them, nor the terms, conditions or other facts with respect to any transaction that may be proposed or undertaken, including the status thereof.
+Except as may be required by law, neither Party nor its directors, officers, employees, representatives and agents shall disclose to any person either the fact that discussions or negotiations are taking place between them, nor the terms, conditions or other facts with respect to any transaction that may be proposed or undertaken, including the status thereof.

-The parties agree that there is no third party beneficiary of this Letter Agreement and that the provisions of this Letter Agreement do not impart enforceable rights to anyone who is not a party.
+The Parties agree that there is no third party beneficiary of this Letter Agreement and that the provisions of this Letter Agreement do not impart enforceable rights to anyone who is not a party.

-Any change, modification, or alteration of this Letter Agreement shall be in writing, signed by the parties to this Letter Agreement, and no course of dealing between the parties shall be construed to alter the terms hereof, except as stated in this Letter Agreement.
+Any change, modification, or alteration of this Letter Agreement shall be in writing, signed by the Parties to this Letter Agreement, and no course of dealing between the Parties shall be construed to alter the terms hereof, except as stated in this Letter Agreement.

 Counterparty and PE Services each agrees that this Letter Agreement shall be construed and enforced in accordance with the laws of the State of Illinois, without regard to principles of conflicts of law.
-The Parties agree that the forum of any litigation shall be in a State or Federal court located in the State of Illinois.

 If you are in agreement with the foregoing, please so indicate by having a duly authorized representative execute both originals of this Letter Agreement.